 1. Identify The Economic Industry

 The first step in creating a constructive financial analysis is to identify and study the business's economic industry.
 This particularly includes the creation, manufacturing, and distribution of the products and services.
 There are different methods that you can use to help you acquire the necessary data needed such as Porter's Five Forces and economic attributes analysis.

 Next, you need to look at the nature of each product and services being offered by the company firm, including the product performance, level of profit margins, creation of brand loyalty, and control of costs.
 Additionally, factors like business operation analysis can also be considered helpful in this step to fully obtain what needs to be identified.

 Another step to consider is to conduct a company evaluation by reviewing the financial statements of the business in accordance with relevant accounting standards.
 Start with the balance sheet accounts, and from there assess and determine whether the balance sheet is a complete and thorough representation of the company's economic position.
 In conducting a financial audit, the main objective is to identify clearly whether the quality of earnings is a complete representation of the company's economic performance.

 In analyzing business profitability, two broad questions need to be asked.
 How profitable are the operations of the company relative to its assets?
 How profitable is the company from a shareholder's perspective?
 This step is where financial analysts should add value to the overall evaluation of the company's business operations.

 5. Prepare Your Analysis

-The last step is to prepare your simple financial forecast about the future of the company firm.
+The last step is to prepare your simple financial forecast for the future of the company firm.
 Although it seems to be a very hard task to do, financial analysts should make reasonable and unbiased forecasts.
-Present your accomplished financial analysis based on techniques such as percent of sales approach.
+Present your accomplished financial analysis based on techniques such as the percent of sales approach.